-Sure, football players could just be addicted to the fun aspect of gambling, but more often than not, it’s just a counterweight for their excessive spending.
-Here are a few names in the football world that have suffered at the hand of gambling over the years.
+Sure, soccer players could just be addicted to the fun aspect of gambling.
+But more often than not, it’s just a counterweight for their excessive spending.
+Here are a few names in the soccer world that have suffered at the hand of gambling over the years.

 George Best